Marie-m-prog/marie-m-prog/README.md

 Here's a little something about me:
 - BA in Communication and IT
 - MA in Cross-media Communication
-- Graduated as a full-stack developer from </salt> spring 2020
+- Graduated as a full-stack developer from School of Applied Technology spring 2020
 - Looking to collaborate with others

 ### Connect with me on: